orlof/xcb3-vscode-ext/README.md

 ## Installation

-This extension automatically downloads XC=Basic3 and DASM.
-These version of are called `managed`, while other installation are called `external`.
+This extension manages the compilation toolchain automatically and doesn't need externally installed XC=Basic3 or DASM.

-In MacOS the first attempt to use managed compiler will fail with errors:
+In MacOS the first attempt to compile code may fail with errors:
 ![Error MacOS](https://raw.githubusercontent.com/orlof/xcb3-vscode-ext/main/images/error_macos.png)

 You must manually bypass Gatekeeper's restrictions for unverified applications:
 * Open System Settings > Privacy & Security > General.
 * Click Open Anyway next to the warning about the blocked application.

+External Vice and Retro Debugger must still be installed manually.

 ## Extension Settings

-This extension contributes the following settings:

 Settings are needed only if you use them in `.vscode/tasks.json`.

 * `xcbasic.basefolder`
   * OPTIONAL: Absolute path to external XC-BASIC base folder (the one containing the 'bin' folder).
-This is needed only if you don't want to use the managed XC=BASIC.
+This is needed only if you don't want to use the managed compilation toolchain.
 * `xcbasic.emulator`
   * Absolute path to external emulator of your choice (e.g. Vice).
 * `xcbasic.debugger`